Non-linear extension of the dynamical linear response of spins; extended Heisenberg model

 \section{Introduction}

-We may classify methods to evaluate transversal spin fluctuations in the first-principles methods into two manners.

-The first manner is based on the static linear response methods such as the Lichtenstein formula \cite{liechtenstein_local_1987,bruno_exchange_2003,vSA99,PhysRevB.64.174402,PhysRevB.103.024418} or the frozen magnon methods \cite{PhysRevB.55.14975,PhysRevB.58.293,PhysRevB.63.100401}.
-Under the assumption of the rigid rotation of the spin magnetic moments at atomic sites, the exchange coupling $J$ is identified to be the second derivative of the total energy with respect to the rotations.
-As results, we obtain spin waves (SWs), which describes the transversal spin fluctuations.
-Although the theory is limited within the linear response in principle, we often simply extend it to the non-linear regime via the idea of the Heisenberg model.
-Thus we can determine even magnetic transition temperatures which are not accessible within the linear response.
+We may classify methods of evaluating transversal spin fluctuations in first-principles methods into two types.
+The first type is based on static linear response methods such as the Lichtenstein formula \cite{liechtenstein_local_1987,bruno_exchange_2003,vSA99,PhysRevB.64.174402,PhysRevB.103.024418} or frozen magnon methods.\cite{PhysRevB.55.14975,PhysRevB.58.293,PhysRevB.63.100401} Under the assumption of the rigid rotation of the spin magnetic moments at atomic sites, the exchange coupling $J$ is identified to be the second derivative of the total energy with respect to the rotations.
+As a result, we obtain spin waves (SWs) that describes the transversal spin fluctuations.
+Although the theory is limited within the linear response in principle, we often simply extend it to the nonlinear regime through the Heisenberg model.
+Thus, we can determine even magnetic transition temperatures that are not accessible within the linear response.

-The second manner is based on the dynamical linear response theory, so-called the ladder approximation in the many-body perturbation theory \cite{PhysRevB.21.4118,PhysRevLett.81.2570,PhysRevB.62.3006,di_valentin_spin_2014,andreoni_spin_2018, skovhus2021dynamic}.
-The method can be combined with the quasi-particle self-consistent GW method recently \cite{okumura_spin-wave_2019,okumura_electronic_2020,kotani08sw,kotani_quasiparticle_2014,kotani_formulation_2015}.
-This manner is advantageous in the sense that we can take into account the dynamical effects.
+The second type is based on the dynamical linear response theory, the so-called ladder approximation in the many-body perturbation theory. \cite{PhysRevB.21.4118,PhysRevLett.81.2570,PhysRevB.62.3006,di_valentin_spin_2014,andreoni_spin_2018, skovhus2021dynamic} The method can be combined with the quasi-particle self-consistent GW method recently \cite{okumura_spin-wave_2019,okumura_electronic_2020,kotani08sw,kotani_quasiparticle_2014,kotani_formulation_2015}.
+This type is advantageous in the sense that we can take into account the dynamical effects.
 In addition, we do not need to assume the rigid rotation.
-Then we obtain spin fluctuation spectrum, which is not only for SWs but also for the Stoner excitations.
-However, how we extend the dynamical linear response to the non-linear dynamical model have not yet examined well within our knowledge.
+Then, we obtain spin fluctuation spectrum, which is not only for SWs but also for the Stoner excitations.
+However, how to extend the dynamical linear response to the nonlinear dynamical model has not yet been examined well to the best of our knowledge.

-Here we show that we can extend the dynamical linear response to the non-linear regime via an extended Heisenberg model, where we have orbital-dependent retarded functions $J(t-t')$ instead of the exchange parameters $J$.
-With the atomistic spin dynamics simulations based on $J(t-t')$, we can include physical effects indispensable in spintronics applications.
+Here we show that we can extend the dynamical linear response to the nonlinear regime through an extended Heisenberg model, where we use orbital-dependent retarded functions $J(t-t')$ instead of the exchange parameters $J$.
+With the atomistic spin dynamics simulations based on $J(t-t')$, we can include physical effects that are indispensable in spintronics applications.